 ABOUT THE AUTHORS

 In 2017, Renée Zonneveld established the Character Studies blog.
 She graduated from the Research Master Individual Differences and Assessment in the summer of 2018.
 From November 2018 onwards, Anouk Vroegindeweij took over writing the blog until she graduated as well in August 2019.
-Now, German Kurapov is the current author of the Character Studies blog.
+Following Anouk's graduation, German Kurapov is the current author of the Character Studies blog.